-This month we're celebrating Alice’s Adventures in Wonderland by Lewis Carroll.
+It's always a great time to celebrate Alice’s Adventures in Wonderland by Lewis Carroll.
 Alice in Wonderland hugely changed the world of children’s literature by introducing readers to whimsical characters in a magical world where nothing makes sense.
 Suddenly, being silly and nonsensical was cool!
+(We certainly hope we were able to capture the whimsy in our Alice in Wonderland art print.)🐰

 It’s been over 150 years since the novel was first published, but it’s still hard to get over our obsession with Carrolls strange universe!
 If you (like us) are in love with this story, feed your obsession by taking a look at these 5 Alice’s Adventures in Wonderland facts!